chbe3890project/3-DPrintingCornealOrganoids/materials.md

 - Components will be autoclaved (ex. nozzles after use to reduce risk of contamination) before installation
 - The unit will be housed in a standard Biosafety Hood
 - For safety: amber UV-protective goggles should be worn at all times to provide eye protection
+- The proposed order of printing the 3 matrix layers (onto prepared endothelial monolayer) is shown below in the schematic from reference [5]: [PrintingSchematic](3-DPrintingCornealOrganoids/SoftwareImages/PrintConcept.png)

 ## References
 [1] T. F. Dyrlund, E. T. Poulsen, C. Scavenius, C. L. Nikolajsen, I. B. Thøgersen, H. Vorum, and J. J. Enghild, “Human Cornea Proteome: Identification and Quantitation of the Proteins of the Three Main Layers Including Epithelium, Stroma, and Endothelium,” Journal of Proteome Research, vol. 11, no. 8, pp. 4231–4239, 2012.